telerik/reporting-docs/knowledge-base/print-error-chrome.md

 ## Description
 After the Google Chrome update to version 77.0.3865.75, the print dialog doesn't open.
 In this article, you can find a workaround which makes possible downloading the report as a PDF file.

+## Solution
+The issue is resolved in the [R3 2019](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r3-2019-13-2-19-918) release where the print button of the HTML5 Report Viewer renders the report for print purposes and opens it in a new browser tab.
+The auto-print script is still embedded in the document, but Google Chrome will wait for user interaction in order to show its print dialog.

 ## Workaround

-By setting **FORCE_PDF_FILE** [printMode](../html5-report-viewer-api-printmodes) option of the report viewer, the widget will always export the report document to a PDF file with the special print script.
+For versions before R3 2019: by setting **FORCE_PDF_FILE** [printMode](../html5-report-viewer-api-printmodes) option of the report viewer, the widget will always export the report document to a PDF file with the special print script.
 For more information, check [Printing Reports](../html5-report-viewer-direct-print) article.
 For example in the [HTML5 Report viewer](../html5-report-viewer), you need to add the following line in the initialization of the viewer:

 ```JavaScript